mattraghu/Spring2023/CPE462/FinalProject/README.md

 ## Abstract

 This project explores various method of image enhancement.
-Specifically, three algorithms: Gaussian Blur, Additive White Gaussian Noise, and Speckle Noise are implemented and tested.
+Specifically, three algorithms: Gaussian Blur, Additive White Gaussian Noise, and Speckle Noise are implemented and tested in python.
 It also features the development of a GUI that allows the user to apply these algorithms in a user-friendly way.
 The results show that the algorithms are effective in enhancing images, with various execution times and efficiency.

 ## Background